klederson/ModelCore/README.md

 Well, the first version (until the first version of this document) was written as i said in 24 hours and was only possible because some folks:

 #### BreezeJS
-Thankyou for be so awesome that made me really want to use your features but also be so complex/burocratic, heavy and so "microsoftized" that i give up before 4h trying to understand and customize a simple model.
+Thank you for be so awesome that made me really want to use your features but also be so complex/bureaucratic, heavy and so "microsoft-ized" that i give up before 4h trying to understand and customize a simple model.

 That make me realize that i needed to search more and more or even make my own solution